angarsky/diveintopython/learn/functions/lambda.md

 2. Use Lambda functions with `map()`, `filter()`, and `reduce()`: These higher-order functions require a function argument, and Lambda functions are a great way to create simple functions on the fly.

 3. **Don't overuse Lambda functions**: While Lambda functions can be useful for certain tasks, they can also make your code less readable if overused.
-If your Lambda expression is getting too long, it might be better to write a regular Python function instead.
+If your Lambda expression in Python is getting too long, it might be better to write a regular Python function instead.

 ## Advanced Lambda Concepts: `map()`, `reduce()`, and `filter()`